brackeen/glfm/README.md

 open GLFM.xcodeproj
 ```
 Switch to the `glfm_example` target and run on the simulator or a device.

+By default, Metal support is included, which requires linking to the Metal and MetalKit modules.
+If you do not need Metal support, add `GLFM_INCLUDE_METAL=0` to the "Preprocessor Macros" section of your project's Build Settings.

 ### Emscripten
 Assuming `EMSCRIPTEN_ROOT_PATH` points to active installed version of Emscripten.